WDD 330: Web Frontend Development II

 2. Then move the code from your renderList function over to this new, exported function in utils.mjs and refactor the code to work with these new parameters.

-3. Often afterbegin will be the position we want to insert into, and often we may not want to clear out the contents.
+3. Often afterbegin will be the position you want to insert into, and often we may not want to clear out the contents.
 When you declare your function set a default value for those two parameters.

 function renderListWithTemplate(templateFn, parentElement, list, position = "afterbegin", clear = false)